krasimir/react-in-patterns/book/chapter-9/README.md

 ### Selectors

 Before moving to the React components we have to mention the concept of a *selector*.
 From the previous section we know that our state is usually divided into different parts.
 We have dedicated reducers to update the data but when it comes to fetching it we still have a single object.
 Here is the place where the selectors come in handy.
 The selector is a function that accepts the whole state object and extracts only the information that we need.
-For example for our small app we need two of those:
+For example in our small app we need two of those:

 ```js
 const getCounterValue = state => state.counter.value;